yismaili/Inception/README.md

 ->.
 COPY—Copies files or directories from the local filesystem into the container image.
 The syntax is [source path] [target path]—in this case, I’m copying app.js from my local machine into the working directory in the image.

 ->.
 CMD—Specifies the command to run when Docker starts a container from the image.
 This runs Node.js, starting the application code in app.js.
+# Building container image
+        You need to build container image :
+    It needs a name for the image, and it needs to know the location for all the files that it’s going to package into the image.
+You already have a terminal open in the right direc- tory, so you’re ready to go.